-Definition: China's stock market is where shares of Chinese companies are traded.
-It was founded 100 years ago.
-It's the second largest in the world, behind the United States.
+China's stock market is an exchange where shares of Chinese companies are traded.
+It was founded 100 years ago and is the second largest in the world after that of the United States.
 On June 20, 2017, Morgan Stanley Capital International announced that it was adding China A-shares to its emerging market index.
 In June 2018, the company named the 200-plus firms.
 This move increased China's stock market size by $11 billion.
 It forced asset managers who track the index to purchase China A-shares for their own portfolios.
 The emerging market index holds $1.8 trillion in assets.

 China's leaders encourage investment as part of economic reform.
 A healthy stock market will fund innovative smaller companies and boost China's economic growth.
 It would provide an alternative to bank debt.
 As an attempt to curb volatility, China's Securities Regulatory Commission established automatic circuit breakers in January 2016.
-The Commission withdrew the breakers after only four days because they only made things worse.
-(Source: "China Suspends Market Circuit Breakers," MarketWatch, January 7, 2016)
+The Commission withdrew the breakers after only four days, because they only made things worse.

 In China, less than 20 percent of household wealth is in the stock market.
 Instead, most are fully invested in real estate.
-That market is cooling after overheating.
-Banks only offer low-interest rates on savings accounts, since the central bank keeps rates low to make lending cheap.
-There are no Social Security or pension funds in China, so workers save relentlessly to pay for their own retirement.
+Banks only offer low interest rates on savings accounts, since the central bank keeps rates low to make lending cheap.

 China's Stock Exchanges

 There are two exchanges on the mainland.
 The Shanghai and Shenzhen exchanges were opened by the Chinese government in 1990 as a way of modernizing China's economy.
-The Hong Kong stock exchange (HKEx) is being integrated into the other Chinese exchanges.
-That makes it loosely part of China's stock market.
+The Hong Kong stock exchange is being integrated into the other Chinese exchanges.
+That makes the HKEx loosely part of China's stock market.

-The Shenzhen stock exchange (SZ) is a smaller exchange.
+The Shenzhen stock exchange is a smaller exchange.
 Its market capitalization was $3 trillion in April 2015.
-It is located in Shenzhen, Guangdong, one of China's most modern cities and a two-hour drive from Hong Kong.
+The SZ is in Shenzhen, Guangdong, one of China's most modern cities.
+It’s a two-hour drive from Hong Kong.
 Most investors are individuals.

 The Shenzhen trades the shares of smaller, more entrepreneurial companies.
 Their growth is a critical component of China's economic reform.
-That's because these privately-owned businesses are more innovative and more profitable than the state-owned companies.
-A lot of tech companies are listed there, making this exchange similar to the NASDAQ.
-(Source: "Shenzhen's Overshadowed Stocks Surge," The Wall Street Journal, April 13, 2015.)
+These privately owned businesses are more innovative and more profitable than the state-owned companies.
+Many tech companies are listed there, making this exchange similar to the NASDAQ.

 Compare Shanghai to Shenzhen by Sector